NFL Week 3 schedule 2020: How to watch, TV channel, kickoff times

 Football season is back in action.
+Week 3 of Sunday Night Football features the Green Bay Packers vs. the New Orleans Saints.
 See below for the full 2020 NFL Week 3 schedule including TV channels, start times, and how to watch.

 Tune into NBC on Sunday night to watch Green Bay Packers take on the New Orleans Saints at the Superdome.
 Aaron Rodgers and the Green Bay Packers are making history this season as Green Bay became the fourth team in the NFL with more than 80 points and 1,000 yards in two games after its 42-21 win over the Lions last Sunday.

 Coverage begins at 7:00 p.m.
 ET on NBC (or on the NBC Sports app).
-Click here to see PFT’s week 3 power rankings.
+Click here to see PFT’s week 3 power rankings and PFT’s week 3 picks.

 RELATED: Still need fantasy help?
 We’ve got you covered